srmadscience/s2-charglt/README.md

   ( send_to_kafka.sql) that should do this but it isn't working as of today.
 * I have yet to implement [ShowCurrentAllocations__promBL](https://github.com/srmadscience/voltdb-charglt/blob/master/ddl/create_db.sql#L144), which is used for running totals.
 * The original version allows you to send a delta of a JSON object instead of the whole thing.
 I haven't implemented this.
 * This runs in a single thread doing sync calls.
 In the VoltDB universe this isn't an issue, as the driver is async.
-To get proper performance we'd need to create multiple connections and execution threads.
+To get representative performance we'd need to create multiple connections and execution threads.
 ## Status

 While this is fine to play with, it's not a fair representation of SingleStore at the moment.